 monoxide detectors in a separate report.

-are your existing smoke detectors installed?
-If you currently have a hard-wired
+How are your existing smoke detectors installed?
+If you currently have hard-wired,

-smoke alarm in your home, you'll want to replace it with the
+interconnected smoke alarms in your home, you'll want to replace those with the

 same type.
 Certain smoke detectors come equipped with universal mounting kits,

-which work with most existing attachment structures, eliminating the need to drill additional
+which work with most existing mounting set ups, eliminating the need to drill

-all smoke detectors at the same time.
+Replace all smoke detectors at the same time.
 If you find it's necessary to replace one

 smoke detector, it's a good idea to replace them all -- especially if you're uncertain